 Conference and workshop presentations and attendance: Multiple public presentations were made in a variety of venues on the integrated Gulf Watch Alaska program during this year.
 Kris Holderied gave Gulf Watch Alaska program overview talks at the April 2014 Community-based Monitoring workshop in Anchorage, September 2014 NOAA ecological forecasting webinar in Anchorage, October 2014 EVOSTC PAC meeting, November 2014 EVOSTC meeting, and January 2015 Alaska Marine Science Symposium.
 Tammy Hoem Neher gave Gulf Watch Alaska program overview presentations at the Herring Research and Monitoring program meeting in March 2014, and the Igniting Knowledge of Coastal and Marine Research in Kachemak Bay symposium in April 2014.
-The program hosted an information webinar for resource managers in September, 2014 that presented an overview of the program during a Kachemak Bay Research Reserve Discovery Lab on the program, with over 300 people attending on three separate days.
+The program hosted an information webinar for resource managers in September, 2014 that presented an overview of the program and how to access GWA data.
+The science synthesis team also supported outreach for the GWA program during a Kachemak Bay Research Reserve Discovery Lab on the program, with over 300 people attending on three separate days.
 Topics included monitoring program results, history of the EVOS and information on resources and ecosystems injured by the spill.